luna404/HeRAMS-UserManual/UserGuide_en.md

 #### Register (Create a User Account)

-1. To regist as a new user, open the link [https://herams.org](https://herams.org) in your browser.
+1. To register as a new user, open the link [https://herams.org](https://herams.org) in your browser.
 2. On the sign-in page, click on the [sign-up](https://herams.org/user/register) link.
-3. On the page that opens, enter your name, email and passowrd.
+3. On the page that opens, enter your name, email and password.

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src=" images/icon_info.png" height="20" align="top" alt='tip'></img>